midnightntwrk/midnight-wallet/wallet-engine/README.md

 ## Important information

 The wallet uses the `@midnight-ntwrk/zswap` library to manage its local state and construct transactions.
-The serialization formatting, which ensures transactions are processed correctly depending on the network (eg, testnet or mainnet) they belong to, relies on the network ID set in the library's context.
+The serialization formatting, which ensures transactions are processed correctly depending on the network (eg, TestNet or MainNet) they belong to, relies on the [`NetworkId`](https://docs.midnight.network/develop/reference/midnight-api/zswap/enumerations/NetworkId.md) provided when building the wallet.

-For more information on available network IDs, please refer to the [relevant section](https://docs.midnight.network/develop/reference/midnight-api/zswap/#network-id).

 ---